gcsescience.com 4 gcsescience.com

 (the steepness of the slope)

-shows the rate of the reaction (how fast it is going).
+shows the rate of the chemical reaction (how fast it is going).

-See also increasing the surface area of a Reaction.
+See also increasing the surface area of a reactant.